Fast Carrier Task Force: World War II

 The only time that any aircraft carriers were used to support operations in New Guinea in the Southwest Pacific theater was during the double landings at Hollandia and Aitape in April 1944, hundreds of miles behind Japanese enemy lines and far beyond the range of short-ranged P-40 fighters of the Allied Air Forces.
 TF 58 and escort carriers in Task Force 78 supported the landings.
 TF 58 only stayed for four days but contributed much crucial air support to one of the greatest successes in the Pacific War.

 With command change from Spruance to Halsey on 26 August 1944, all units changed designations again.
 Mitscher, who was an aviator from early training and had a masterful command of the airgroups, requested that he retain command of the Fast Carrier Task Force until his replacement, Admiral John McCain, could have proper time to become more familiar with the handling of a carrier task force.
 King and Nimitz concurred.
 Admiral Halsey, like Spruance before him, sailed with the Fast Carrier Task Force.
 The force grew to nine CVs and eight CVLs in preparation for the landings on Leyte.
 Task Force 38 was composed of four task groups: Task Group 38.1 was commanded by Admiral McCain, with its previous commander, Admiral Joseph "Jocko" Clark, remaining on as advisor, Task Group 38.2 was under the command of Admiral Gerald Bogan, Task Group 38.3 was led by Admiral Frederick Sherman, and Task Group 38.4 was under the command of Admiral Ralph Davison.

-Following the Battle of Leyte Gulf, Mitscher went on shore leave and planning duty, and Vice Admiral McCain took over as commanding officer of TF 38, which continued under Halsey and the Third Fleet.
-In January 1945 TF 38 raided the South China Sea and attacked Japanese positions in Formosa and Luzon.
+After the Battle of Leyte Gulf of October 1944, Mitscher went on shore leave and planning duty, and Vice Admiral McCain took over as commanding officer of TF 38, which continued under Halsey and the Third Fleet.
+In January 1945, TF 38 raided the South China Sea and attacked Japanese positions in Formosa and Luzon.